No doubt you’ve at least heard of these special types of supplements.

-This is really only a problem if you purchase adrenal glandulars from shady companies or out of country suppliers.
+This is really only a problem if you purchase adrenal glandulars from shady companies or out-of-country suppliers.

-Hydrocortisone is a regulated medication in the US and should NOT be contained in over the counter supplements.
+Hydrocortisone is a regulated medication in the US and should NOT be contained in over-the-counter supplements.

 Don’t let this scare you into never considering the use of glandulars.

-If you purchase high quality supplements you can avoid any potential issues and avoid your supplements being "laced" with hormones that shouldn't be there.
+If you purchase high-quality supplements you can avoid any potential issues and avoid your supplements being “laced” with hormones that shouldn’t be there.

-Which brings us to our second potential mechanism of action:
+This brings us to our second potential mechanism of action:

 #2.
 Glandular supplements may contain inactive (or less active) hormones and enzymes.

 This is probably the reason (again we don’t have a lot of research on the topic) why glandulars may be so effective.